Flipkart/GraceKelly/README.md

 ##Documentation

-The api docs can be found at [here](http://flipkart.github.io/GraceKelly/docs/index.html)
+The api docs can be found [here](http://flipkart.github.io/GraceKelly/docs/index.html)

 ##Contribution, Bugs and Feedback